craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Push Daggers are *light* and *quick*.
 Once per rest, you may use this weapon's special ability;

 #### Longsword
+Longswords are straight, hilted blades.
+Being larger than the Shortsword, but smaller than the Broadsword or Claymore, the Longsword nestles perfectly into a niche of one- or two-handed versatility.

+Longswords deal 1d8 slashing damage.
+Longswords are *heavy* and *versatile (d10)*.

 #### Broadsword
+Broadswords are large, straight, hilted blades.

 #### Claymore
 #### Rapier
 #### Sabre